Test Code LAB4527 CULTURE, STOOL

 Reference Ranges

-Salmonella, Shigella, Enterohemorrhagic Escheria coli, Aeromonas, Plesiomonas, Campylobacter, or Staphylococcus aureus
+Salmonella, Shigella, Enterohemorrhagic Escheria coli (Shiga toxin I & II), Aeromonas, Plesiomonas, Campylobacter

 Synonyms